 Products & Services

-- Sell Premium Themes
+Sell Premium Themes

 Hundreds of excellent free WordPress themes are available, but sometimes it’s hard to get what you need.
 For example, a search for free author and book themes revealed decent paid results only.
 Successful theme developers excel in coding, creativity, and marketing.
 You can sell themes on marketplaces like MOJO Marketplace and Themeforest and from your site.
 Also, you can develop themes for WordPress.com‘s marketplace.

-- Sell Premium Plugins
+Sell Premium Plugins

 Like themes, tens of thousands of fantastic free plugins are available.
 However, website owners occasionally need premium plugins to improve security, data management, list building, marketing, e-commerce, and so on.
 Similarly, you can sell plugins through marketplaces and your site.
 People are happy to pay for premium plugins that outperform free alternatives.
 For instance, I use a couple of premium plugins, Bloom and Thrive Themes, for list building and marketing.

-- Build an Online Store
+Build an Online Store

 While a lot of online entrepreneurs are familiar with Shopify, WordPress offers a robust e-commerce solution with WooCommerce.
 WooCommerce states, “WooCommerce is now the most popular eCommerce platform on the web, so you can rest assured you’re in good company.”
 If you have a flair for online retail, consider how you can leverage WooCommerce, Amazon FBA, and Alibaba to build a six-figure e-commerce business.

-- Develop Websites for Others
+Develop Websites for Clients

-- Sell Fiverr Gigs
+Sell Fiverr Gigs

-Fiverr is one of the largest freelancer marketplaces, and I’ve been using Fiverr for years.
+Fiverr is one of the largest freelancer marketplaces, and I’ve been using it for years.
 What many people don’t know is that Fiverr has many WordPress gigs starting at five dollars.
 For example, freelancers will create membership sites, increase website speed, fix theme and plugin errors, implement SEO, migrate/transfer sites, remove malware, and so on.
 Depending on your area of expertise, you too can offer WordPress gigs.

-- Sell Freelance Services
+Sell Freelance Services

 If Fiverr, Upwork, and other freelancer marketplaces aren’t your thing, you can sell services independently.
 You can offer WordPress website development, management, social media management/marketing, and blog writing services to website and business owners.

-- Sell Consulting Services
+Sell Consulting Services

-Positioning yourself as a WordPress consultant is a notch up from that of a freelancer.
+Positioning yourself as a WordPress consultant is a notch above that of a freelancer.
 As a consultant, you will play a pivotal role to help clients achieve their goals.
 In contrast, many freelancers aim to complete one-off tasks and assignments.
 You could become an expert or consultant for WooCommerce (WooExpert), SEO, data integrity, optimization, performance, or security, for example.

-- Resell Hosting Services
+Resell Hosting Services

 To build a successful web hosting company from scratch would be challenging given how many big names saturate the marketplace, for example, SiteGround, HostGator, and Bluehost.
 Nevertheless, you can build a hosting business with software provided by WHMCS.
 Alternatively, if you operate a WordPress or website agency, you could sell hosting to your clients as a reseller.
 HostGator and SiteGround offer excellent reseller programs that come with many bells and whistles like 24/7 support, billing software, volume discounts, and exclusive deals.

-- Get a Job
+Get a Job

-You can add a donation plugin to your website with fun or enticing statement like, “Donate to keep me and my site alive.”
+You can add a donation plugin to your website with a fun or enticing statement like, “Donate to keep me and my site alive.”
 Don’t expect donations to produce a full-time income, but rather a few dollars to buy coffee once or twice a month.
-Alternatively, you can use Patreon and PayPal to collect payments.
+Alternatively, you can use Patreon to collect payments.